BarrelfishOS/lockable-resources-plugin/BUILD.md

 ## Building

-You can run a test instance of Jenkins by invoking
+You can run a Jenkins test instance which loads the plugin automatically by invoking

 ```
 $ export MAVEN_OPTS="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,address=8000,suspend=n"